arogozhnikov/python3_with_pleasure/README.md

     preferred_language: str = 'Python 3'
 ```

-Dataclass decorator takes the job of implementing routine methods for you (initialization, representation, comparison, and hashing when applicable).
+`dataclass` decorator takes the job of implementing routine methods for you (initialization, representation, comparison, and hashing when applicable).
 Let's name some features:
 - data classes can be both mutable and immutable
 - default values for fields are supported
 - inheritance
 - data classes are still old good classes: you can define new methods and override existing
-- constructing using order or kwargs
 - post-init processing (e.g. to verify consistency)

 Geir Arne Hjelle gives a good overview of dataclasses [in his post](https://realpython.com/python-data-classes/).